WARMER SUNDAY & MONDAY WITH MORE WIND AND HUMIDITY

 MEMORIAL DAY: Mostly sunny, hot, humid, and breezy.
 Cooler lakeside.
 HIGH: 92 LOW: 70

-TUESDAY: Still warm & humid.
-Chance of showers and storms.
-Some strong?
-HIGH: 89 LOW: 59
+TUESDAY: Still hot & humid.
+Chance of thunderstorms.
+Some strong.
+HIGH: 89 LOW: 56

 Copyright 2022 WBAY.
 All rights reserved.